kragen/derctuo/markdown/sentential-database.md

 loop limit you can override to avoid accidental looping.
 Like, in a sense this is just transitive closure, right?

-This kind of explicit indexing can be used for things that aren't iterative, too, but rather data-parallel:
+This kind of explicit indexing can be used for things that aren’t iterative, too, but rather data-parallel:

     {It} emits {x} watts per square meter per nm in band {λ}